ruben-wilson/CV/README.md

 - learnt how to work well in a team,

--manage and organise a demanding schedule,
+- manage and organise a demanding schedule,

--deal with clients on a one-on-one basis.
+- deal with clients on a one-on-one basis.

 - quickly learn complicated concepts such as,

--read and understand technical wiring and piping plans
+- read and understand technical wiring and piping plans

 - troubleshooting methods and solutions,

--using different interfaces and unit systems,
+- using different interfaces and unit systems,

--customer care and management,
+- customer care and management,

--essential plumbing methods and techniques.
+- essential plumbing methods and techniques.

 #### Prestige Roofing Company (September 2019 – present)